dllllb/pytorch-lifestream/docs/data_load/padded_batch.md

 # `ptls.data_load.padded_batch.PaddedBatch`

 Input data is a raw feature formats.
 You can transform your transaction to correct format with `ptls.data` module.
-Common description or sequential data and used data formats are here [data_preparation.md](../data_preparation.md) Input data are covered in `ptls.data_load.padded_batch.PaddedBatch` class.
+Common description or sequential data and used data formats are [here](../sequential_data_definition.md) Input data are covered in `ptls.data_load.padded_batch.PaddedBatch` class.

 We can create `PaddedBatch` object manually for demo and test purposes.